Chief’s Advisory Committee

 Members

-The Chief’s Advisory Committee consists of 10 community members, appointed by City Council, who meet regularly with the Chief of Police as well as Dublin Police Department staff to provide valued advice, perspectives, recommendations and feedback on significant police-community relations issues.
+The Chief’s Advisory Committee consists of as many community members as City Council deems necessary to provide valued advice, perspectives, recommendations and feedback on significant police-community relations issues.

 Terms of Office